Republic of Genoa: Decline

-In May 1625 a French-Savoian army briefly laid siege to Genoa.
+In May 1625, a French-Savoian army briefly laid siege to Genoa.
 Though it was eventually lifted with the aid of the Spanish, the French would later bombard the city in May 1684 for its support of Spain during the War of the Reunions.
 In-between, a plague killed as many as half of the inhabitants of Genoa in 1656–57.
 Genoa continued its slow decline well into the 18th century, losing its last Mediterranean colony, the island fortress of Tabarka, to the Bey of Tunis in 1742.

 In a climate of constant economic and power decline, in 1729 the Republic had to face another revolt in Corsica.
-It is considered the first moment of real rupture between the island and the Genoese Republic: perhaps the most important, because the representatives of the Church in full harmony with the Roman Curia, “justified” the war.
-This time the Genoese government requested the help of Charles VI, who sent 10,000 German infantry of the Imperial Army, after the payment by Genoa of 60,000 florins and 100 scudos for each dead soldier, joining the Republic's soldiers commanded by Camillo Doria.
+It is considered the first moment of real rupture between the island and the Genoese Republic: perhaps the most important, because the representatives of the Church in full harmony with the Roman Curia, "justified" the war.
+This time the Genoese government requested the help of Charles VI, who sent 10,000 German infantry of the Imperial Army, after the payment by Genoa of 60,000 florins and 100 scudi for each dead soldier, joining the Republic's soldiers commanded by Camillo Doria.
 Genoa managed to contain the rebellion, however this did not prove lasting.
 Another revolt broke out in 1733, causing the Genoese to again appeal to the Emperor, but the Imperial Army was tied up against the French in the ongoing War of the Polish Succession, and thus declined to intervene.
 Even before the rebellions, Genoa's control of the island had been loose; the Republic had effectively demilitarized itself, with only 2,000 soldiers (all spread throughout fortifications in Liguria) for a mainland population of about half a million, and law and order on Corsica were very weak, with nearly 900 homicides per 100,000 people there annually from 1701 to 1733.
 The Genoese government tried to ban private firearm ownership on Corsica without success.
-A guerilla war would continue on the island until it was sold to France in 1768.
+A guerrilla war would continue on the island until it was sold to France in 1768.